WaMaC Conference: Successes

 The new 16 team league has gained much credibility at the end of the decade, due to the success of its schools.

 In the 2009–10 academic year, the WaMaC fielded many state championship teams in boys' sports: Solon won the 2009 Class 2A State Football Championship; Columbus Catholic, Waterloo, claimed the Class 1A State Tennis Championship in June 2010; and Solon claimed the Class 2A State Championship in Track & Field; Solon also won the Class 2A State Baseball tournament.

 In the 2009–10 academic year in girls' sports, Mount Vernon claimed the Class 2A State Volleyball Championship.
 Mount Vernon also won the Class 2A State Basketball Championship.
 Solon won the Class 2A State Track & Field Championship.

 In the 2010–11 school year, the conference has enjoyed much of the same success.
 Solon claimed the Class 3A Football State Championship after moving up a class from the previous year.
 Solon also won the Class 3A State Baseball tournament, defeating Marion in the semifinals.

 In girls' sports, Mount Vernon defeated West Delaware to capture the Class 3A State Championship in Volleyball, and capped a perfect season.
 Columbus Catholic, Waterloo, claimed the Class 1A State Girls Tennis Championship.
 Clear Creek–Amana won the 2011 Class 3A Softball tournament.

 Late 2010s/early 2020s league departures

 In January 2017, two schools opted to leave the conference.
 Western Dubuque voted to join the Mississippi Valley Conference, while Anamosa is joining the River Valley Conference.
 Both moves became effective in 2018–19, leaving the WaMaC at 14 schools.

 In the spring of 2019, Central DeWitt was admitted to the Mississippi Athletic Conference, with the move effective in the fall of 2020, reducing the WaMaC to 13 teams.

 In the summer of 2021, Maquoketa and Dyersville Beckman Catholic announced they planned to leave the WaMaC for the River Valley Conference.
 When the move takes place for the 2022-2023 school year, the WaMaC will be reduced to 11 teams.

 In the fall of 2022 Grinnell-Newberg High School voted to join the WaMaC Conference after leaving the Little Hawkeye Conference.
 This brings the WaMaC to 12 teams.

+After a special Conference Realignment Committee was formed and met, the committee voted 8-5 for Decorah Community School District and 13-0 for Waverly-Shell Rock Community School District to be admitted into the WaMaC.
+The rest of the conference have 60 days to vote to accept the schools.